(and get some great shots while you're at it!)

 Take lots of candid shots, not just posed pictures.
 The more the camera becomes an everyday item, the more relaxed your kids will feel in front of it.

 Get outside!
 Natural, shaded light is wonderful for catching some great shots.
-Plus, the outdoors offer lots of opportunity for happy distractions that can make for beautiful photographs.
+Plus, the outdoors offers lots of opportunity for happy distractions that can make for beautiful photographs.

 If you have a fantasy photo in mind (their cutest outfit, the perfect backdrop, props), enlist a friend to help you capture their attention during the shoot.
 Dance, sing, wave toys around— whatever it takes!